kumulynja/nwc_wallet/README.md

 You should persist the private key in your app's secure storage to be able to use the same keypair between app restarts.

 \* I recommend not using the same keypair of a user's Nostr profile (social media or others) for the wallet service.
-Generate or import a separate keypair used only for NWC.
+Generate or import a separate keypair used ONLY for NWC.
 Otherwise the apps you connect with can link your profile/identity with your wallet info and with the payments you make for their connection.
 This is a privacy concern and can be avoided by using a separate keypair for the wallet service.

 ### 2. Initialize an `NwcWallet` instance